 - It allows businesses to tailor marketing strategies and ad campaigns according to particular groups of people.

 - It enables businesses to learn about their consumers on a deeper level.
 And with this increased understanding, to create better products that resonate with consumer needs.

 - Enhanced customer support – since businesses with customer segments are better able to predict problems ahead of time.

 - Conversely, segmentation may also identify groups of consumers previously unknown to the business – allowing marketing resources to be directed toward these untapped groups.

 Now that we have a basic understanding of customer segmentation and why it should be implemented, let’s look at some common customer segment types.

-While the above examples deal with business to consumer marketing, demographic segmentation can also be used in business to business marketing.
-In this case, businesses may target the industry, job function or company size as part of their marketing efforts.
+In this case, businesses may target the industry, job function, or company size as part of their marketing efforts.